joshua-roberts/Policy-Machine/mkdocs/docs/api.md

 ```

 ### Create node
 Create a new node in the NGAC graph with the provided name, type, and properties.
-When creating a Policy Class, leave the baseID parameter empty, as it will be ignored.
+When creating a policy class, leave the baseID parameter empty, as it will be ignored.
 For all other node type, a base ID is required in order to connect the node to the graph and ensure the calling user (identified by the provided session ID) has the permission to create a node in the base node (check that the user can assign to the base node).

 ###### Endpoint
 `POST /pm/api/graph/nodes`